awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 To improve the security of your cryptographic operations, include an [encryption context](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#define-encryption-context) in all requests to encrypt data\.
 Using an encryption context is optional, but it is a cryptographic best practice that we recommend\.

-An *encryption context* is a set of name–value pairs that contain arbitrary, non\-secret additional authenticated data\.
+An *encryption context* is a set of name\-value pairs that contain arbitrary, non\-secret additional authenticated data\.
 The encryption context can contain any data you choose, but it typically consists of data that is useful in logging and tracking, such as data about the file type, purpose, or ownership\.
 When you encrypt data, the encryption context is cryptographically bound to the encrypted data so that the same encryption context is required to decrypt the data\.
 The AWS Encryption SDK includes the encryption context in plaintext in the header of the [encrypted message](#message) that it returns\.

 The encryption context that the AWS Encryption SDK uses consists of the encryption context that you specify and a public key pair that the [cryptographic materials manager](#crypt-materials-manager) \(CMM\) adds\.
 Specifically, whenever you use an [encryption algorithm with signing](algorithms-reference.md), the CMM adds a name\-value pair to the encryption context that consists of a reserved name, `aws-crypto-public-key`, and a value that represents the public verification key\.
 The `aws-crypto-public-key` name in the encryption context is reserved by the AWS Encryption SDK and cannot be used as a name in any other pair in the encryption context\.
 For details, see [AAD](message-format.md#header-aad) in the *Message Format Reference*\.